 Stakeholder pensions may be a cheaper alternative.
 These are Government approved personal pensions with the charges capped at 1.5% of the fund per year.
 So they are lower cost than other private pension schemes.
 They are not occupational pensions, as such.
 But some employers do offer them and some do also make a contribution.

-If you die before retirement (or before 'conversion to annuity') the value of your pension will be paid into your estate.
-If you haven't done so already, you can fill out an 'expression of wishes' form so the Trustees know who you want the value to go to.
+If you die before retirement (or before conversion to annuity) the value of your pension will be paid to your chosen beneficiaries.
+If you haven't done so already, you can fill out an expression of wishes form so the Trustees know who you want the value to go to.